watmatt00/ssid_rotator/ssid-rotator-guide.md

 ### Overview

 The web interface provides easy management of your two-stage SSID rotation system.
-Access it at `http://your-server-ip:5000`
+Access it at `http://rotator.local:5000` or `http://192.168.102.205:5000`

 ### Managing Active Rotation